Cyclid/Docker/README.md

 If you don't want to use docker-compose, the start.sh shell script contains examples of using Docker to start each individual container.

-### client-config
+### docker

 A Cyclid client configuration file with the default username & HMAC secret already set.
-Just copy it to `$HOME/.cyclid` and switch to it with the `cyclid org use` command.
+Just copy it to `$HOME/.cyclid` and activate it with the `cyclid org use` command.

 ## Cyclid containers